 The bones of the ancient Jewish High Priest Caiaphas Caiaphas have been found.
 He is one of the most despised New Testament figures – right up there with Pilate.
 Caiaphas was an important official in Jerusalem and is named multiple times in the New Testament.
 He served for eighteen years (AD 18-36) as a high priest appointed by the Roman government.
 As such, he had two loyalties; one to the Jewish population for whom he served as their high priest, but also to the Roman government who appointed him.

 Caiaphas and Annas

-Annas had been the high priest before Caiaphas from AD 7-15 until he was removed by that position by the Roman ruler Valerius Gratus (Josephus, Antiquities, 18.2.2).
+Annas had been the high priest before Caiaphas from AD 7-15 until he was removed from that position by the Roman ruler Valerius Gratus (Josephus, Antiquities, 18.2.2).
 Harrison notes,

-It iss likely that the Jewish people still regarded Annas as the legitimate holder of the office, which according to the Law [of Moses] was for life.”
+It is likely that the Jewish people still regarded Annas as the legitimate holder of the office, which according to the Law [of Moses] was for life.”